i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/installation/setup-central-poller/import-virtual-appliance.md

 ---
 id: import-virtual-appliance
-title: i-Vertix OVAs (Central Management & Smart Poller)
+title: How to import a Virtual appliance
 ---

+# i-Vertix OVAs (Central Management & Smart Poller)

 **i-Vertix** support provides a ready-to-use virtual machine.
 This virtual machine is available in **OVA** format for VMware environments.